wielebenwir/commonsbooking/readme.txt

 === CommonsBooking ===

-Contributors: wielebenwirteam
+Contributors: wielebenwirteam, flegfleg
 Donate link: https://www.wielebenwir.de/verein/unterstutzen
-Tags: booking, commons, sharing
+Tags: booking, commons, sharing, calendar,
-Requires at least: 3.9
+Requires at least: 5.0
 Tested up to: 5.5.2
 Stable Tag: 2.2.0
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin for management and booking of commons goods.
+A WordPress plugin for management and booking of common goods.

 == Description ==

-This plugin gives associations, groups and individuals the ability to share items (e.g. cargobikes, tools) with users.
+This plugin gives associations, groups and individuals the ability to share items (e.g. cargo bikes, tools) with users.
 It is based on the idea of Commons and sharing resources for the benefit of the community.

-It was developed for the ["commons cargo bike" movement](http://www.wielebenwir.de/mobilitaet/free-nomadic-cargo-bikes-are-changing-the-urban-landscape) across Germany and Austria, but it can use it for any kind items.
+CommonsBooking was developed for the ["Commons Cargobike" movement](http://commons-cargobikes.org/), but it can be used for any kind items.

+This is a new version of CommonsBooking, [CommonsBooking V.09](https://de.wordpress.org/plugins/commons-booking/) will be retired some time in the future.

 **Unique features:**

-* Items, locations and timeframes: No need for a "centralised storage", items can be assigned to different locations for the duration of a timeframe, each with their own contact information.
+* Items can be assigned to different locations for the duration of a timeframe, each with their own contact information.
-* Simple booking process:  bookable timeframes can be configured with hourly slots oder daily slots. simple booking process for users: just click pickup and return date.
+* Simple booking process:  bookable timeframes can be configured with hourly slots oder daily slots.
 * Auto-accept bookings: A registered user can book items without the need for administration.
 * Codes: The plugin automatically generates booking codes, which are used at the station to validate the booking.
 * Managers can set holidays or repair slots to prevent items from beeing booked.